-The results from 2018-19 indicate that 61.9 percent of the samples collected at freshwater sites were considered suitable for recreational use throughout the season.
+The results from 2019/20 indicate that 77 percent of the samples collected at freshwater sites were considered suitable for recreational use throughout the season.

-In comparison to guidelines, two freshwater sites met the suitable for swimming criteria 100 percent of the time, one site on all but one occasion and one site on all but two sampling occasions.
-Ten freshwater sites were considered unsuitable for swimming on three or more occasions during the summer.
+In comparison to guidelines, four freshwater sites met the suitable for swimming criteria 100 percent of the time, one site on all but one occasion and three sites on all but two sampling occasions.
+Six freshwater sites were considered unsuitable for swimming on three or more occasions during the summer.